OrijinTech/DigitalHealth/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![GitHub stars](https://img.shields.io/github/stars/yourusername/yourproject.svg)](https://github.com/yourusername/yourproject/stargazers)

 The project tries to monitor, analyze and suggest human health and lifestyle data.
-This project allows individuals to understand their own health in a quantified way.
+This project allows individuals to understand their health in a quantified way.
 The future of quantifying personal health.
 Of course this project is open to anyone who would like to contribute.
-Any contribution is welcome.
+Any contribution you can make is welcome.
 Let's build the future of health and lifestyle!

-For more information please checkout the [whitepaper](https://aiyulabs.gitbook.io/digital-health/) !
+For more information please check out the [whitepaper](https://aiyulabs.gitbook.io/digital-health/) (In Progress) !

 ## Table of Contents